Alexandroidd/sketch-photoshop-basics/README.md

 ![Sketch Export](img/sketch-export.jpg)

 **In Photoshop**, you'll need to use the 'Save for Web' feature.
-Photoshop has cleverly hidden this feature to the point of near non-existence despite it being neccessary to export images, so press Shift+Option+Command+S to summon it back into existance.
+Photoshop has cleverly hidden this feature to the point of near non-existence despite it being neccessary to export images, so press Shift+Option+Command+S to summon it from the grave.
 You'll be greeted with several menus to tweak your export:

 ![Save For Web](img/save-for-web.jpg)